bryanmg/ammdk_colima/README.md

 PENDING TASKS
 - Bonification of 10% of the amount of a payment if .... (which rule will be working here?).
 - Download bulma styles and save in this project folder.
-- delete 'register techer' button (disable is not needed that functionality yet).
 - Bug on view of pending debt.
 - Option to show all debts and history of debts.
 - disable dependan bot